 How to Cook Spaghetti Squash

-There are a few different ways to cook spaghetti squash, but roasting in the oven always makes for the most delicious flavor.
-And those caramelized edges are everything!
+Lean how to cook spaghetti squash – it’s easy!
+Just slice, scoop, and roast in the oven for the most delicious caramelized edges and soft, pasta-like interior, in veggie form.
 Watch my video below for a quick step-by-step tutorial.

 Sure, microwaving is a bit faster, but the flavor from roasting with a little olive oil, salt and pepper is far superior.
-Meaning, you don’t have any additional work (if you don’t want to).
-Just serve the spaghetti squash straight up – it’s delicious!
+The edges get beautifully caramelized and after you use a fork to create strands, you can serve it straight up!

 How to Cook Spaghetti Squash